saeyslab/nichenet_protocol/R/procedure_code.md

 receiver <- "CD8 T"
 ```

 5. Determine which genes are expressed in the receiver cell population.
-By default, get_expressed_genes considers genes to be expressed if they have non-zero counts in at least 10% of the cell population (pct argument).
+The function `get_expressed_genes` considers genes to be expressed if they have non-zero counts in a certain percentage of the cell population (by default set at 10%).
+Here, we have lowered the threshold to 5% (`pct`) as some of the ligands and receptors are very lowly expressed.
 Users are also free to define expressed genes differently in a way that fits their data.
-Here, we have lowered the pct parameter to 5% as some of the ligands and receptors are very lowly expressed.

 ```r